tlswg/dtls-conn-id/draft-ietf-tls-dtls-connection-id.md

    the following DTLSCiphertext.encrypted_record, which is the sum of the lengths of the content and the padding, plus one for the inner content type, plus any expansion added by the AEAD algorithm.

+cid
+:  The cid value of length indicated with cid_length, as agreed during the exchange.

 encrypted_record
 :  The AEAD-encrypted form of the serialized DTLSInnerPlaintext structure.